Macro Economic Overview

 Source: LSEG Datastream

 India’s PMI indices remained in expansionary phase, signalling steady underlying momentum.
-Manufacturing and Services PMI has been in the expansion zone for over four years with the 12-month average of 57.9 and 59.5 respectively, reflecting broad-based activity expansion across both sectors.
+Manufacturing and Services PMI have been in the expansion zone for over four years and the 12-month average of 57.6 and 59.6 respectively, reflecting broad-based activity expansion across both sectors.
+Notwithstanding the sustained expansion, both PMI indices has moderated in recent months.

 Trends in India’s PMI Manufacturing, Services and Composite Index